Larry King (tennis)

-Larry William King (born January 30, 1945) is an American sports promoter, and the ex-husband of former World No. 1 professional tennis player Billie Jean King.
+Larry William King (born January 30, 1945) is an attorney, pilot, real estate broker, American sports promoter, and the ex-husband of former World No. 1 professional tennis player Billie Jean King.

 Early life and education

 King was born in Dayton, Ohio, and raised in Eagle Rock, California.
 He met Billie Jean Moffitt at California State University, Los Angeles in 1963, when he played on one of the school’s best men's tennis teams, coached by Scotty Deeds.
 He married Billie Jean on September 17, 1965 in Long Beach, California.

 Career

 In 1971, King conceived the idea of a professional tennis tour for women and helped organize a group of nine (the Original Nine) top women players: Billie Jean King, Rosie Casals, Judy Dalton, Julie Heldman, Kerry Melville, Peaches Bartkowicz, Kristy Pigeon, Nancy Richey, and Valerie Ziegenfuss.
 He obtained the backing of Gladys Heldman of World Tennis Magazine and Joe Cullman, CEO of Philip Morris, and the Virginia Slims pro circuit was started.
 In 1973, along with Dennis Murphy, Jordan Kaiser and Fred Barman, King developed the concept of World Team Tennis, and started the league the following year.
-In 1974, King and Billie Jean co-founded and began publishing womenSports magazine.
+In 1974, King and Billie Jean co-founded and began publishing WomenSports magazine.

 In 1976, King invented a smokeless ashtray, called The Clean Air King.
 In 1984, Billie Jean became the major owner of World Team Tennis.

-King and Denis Murphy also founded Roller Hockey International, a professional hockey league that operated from 1993 to 1999.
+King and Dennis Murphy also founded Roller Hockey International, a professional hockey league that operated from 1993 to 1999.
 Murphy had also been instrumental in the founding of the American Basketball Association and the World Hockey Association.

-King, a Master Duplicate bridge player and a Director, founded the Prize Money Bridge tour.
+King, a director and master duplicate bridge player, founded the Money Bridge tour.
 He also founded Bridge University to promote bridge throughout the country.